Middle-path elusive in Rajya Sabha as govt says Manipur debate only on August 11

 ''The Modi government appeared to agree but indicated that the earliest that the discussion could take place was only on Friday, August 11.
 This shows the government is not serious.
 The discussion should ideally have taken place today for which I.N.D.I.A parties were ready or very soon -- on Monday or Tuesday.
 We are very serious about the middle path, finding a solution, but clearly, the Modi government is not.
 So much for our sincere efforts," he tweeted.

-Yesterday INDIA parties offered a middle path solution to the Modi government to enable the smooth functioning of the Rajya Sabha.
+Yesterday INDIA parties offered a middle path solution to the Modi government to enable the smooth functioning of the Rajya Sabha.— Jairam Ramesh (@Jairam_Ramesh) August 4, 2023

 We said let us have a mutually negotiated Motion on Manipur under Rule 167 and start a discussion on it.